 Yes, mostly we just wanted to make this the first rule to be funny, but there is actually something behind it.
 Remember, even though this is a public group, the work we critique is typically not yet ready for prime time.
 While some members are less nervous than others about sharing their work-in-progress, many of us don’t want the work we submit to the group discussed outside of the group.
-There’s a reason we have to meet you before we let you onto our shared Yahoo! group.
+There’s a reason we have to meet you before we let you onto our shared Slack site.
 We can be a paranoid bunch.
 So in short, don’t go blabbing about other writers’ plot lines or sharing their submissions outside the group without their consent.
 However, once that work is made available for mass consumption, tell everyone you know!
 We’re here to help each other out, after all.

 If You Want To Be Critiqued, Then You Better Critique